U.S. FAA requiring 737 MAX electrical bonding fixes

-The U.S. Federal Aviation Administration (FAA) on Wednesday issued a new airworthiness directive requiring some Boeing (BA.N) 737 MAX planes to get fixes to address insufficient electrical bonding before resuming flights.
+WASHINGTON (Reuters) - The U.S. Federal Aviation Administration (FAA) on Wednesday issued a new airworthiness directive requiring some Boeing 737 MAX planes to get fixes to address insufficient electrical bonding before resuming flights.

 The FAA said last week the issue impacted about 106 airplanes worldwide, including 71 in the United States.